DennisHeimbigner/netcdf-c/docs/nczarr.md

 In addition, certain non-Zarr features are allowed and used.
 Specifically the XArray ''\_ARRAY\_DIMENSIONS'' attribute is one such.

-There are two other, secondary assumption:
+There are two other, secondary, assumptions:

 1. The actual storage format in which the dataset is stored -- a zip file, for example -- can be read by the _Zarr_ implementation.
 2. The compressors (aka filters) used by the dataset can be encoded/decoded by the implementation.
 NCZarr uses HDF5-style filters, so ensuring access to such filters is somewhat complicated.
-See [the companion document on filters](./md_filters.html "filters") for details.
+See the [companion document on filters](./md_filters.html "filters") for details.

 Briefly, the data model supported by NCZarr is netcdf-4 minus